mtlynch/mtlynch.io/content/retrospectives/2022/07/index.md

 1. Write SQL queries for inserting and retrieving the data from the data store
 1. Create a web UI for rendering the profile information

-It's fewer steps than other frameworks I've used, but that stuff is all pretty boring and reinventing the wheel.
+It's fewer steps than other frameworks I've used, but that stuff is _really boring_.

 [Phoenix LiveView](https://github.com/phoenixframework/phoenix_live_view) has been on my list for the past year or so, as it's what the cool kids over at [fly.io](https://fly.io) are all excited about.
 Part of Phoenix's promise is that it automates many of the repetitive tasks I listed above.
 Chris McCord made a [neat demo](https://www.youtube.com/watch?v=MZvmYaFkNJI) where he uses Phoenix to build a basic Twitter clone in 15 minutes.